rbreitinger/libvt/README.md

 - **FreeBASIC 1.10.1**
 - **No SDL2 required**
-- Linux: any distribution with a terminal emulator
+- Linux: any distribution — target is the raw console (Ctrl+Alt+F1–F6)
 - Windows: Windows 10 build 1511 or later (earlier versions open a console but do nothing)

----

-No other dependencies.
-All CP437 fonts are embedded — no external files needed.

 ---